Our Head of Psychology is Miss A G Wilkie

-The department teaches in a suite of rooms on the ground floor of the Cooper Building, all of which are equipped with interactive white boards and audio visual facilities.
-Students have access to an independent study room, where they can access a range of curriculum, careers and enrichment materials.
+The department teaches in a suite of rooms on the ground floor of the Mark Hopton Building, all of which are equipped with interactive white boards and audiovisual facilities.
+All Sixth Form students have access to independent-study rooms located in the Cooper Building, where they can build upon their knowledge and understanding of Psychology using our dedicated online resources.

-We follow the AQA Psychology specification (A-Level).
-In the first year students study a range of modules including memory, social influence, psychopathology, attachment, biopsychology and approaches.
-In year 2, students develop an advanced understanding of different approaches in psychology by studying schizophrenia, aggression, gender and issues and debates.
+Psychology is offered at A Level only and we follow the AQA Psychology specification.
+In the first year, students study a range of modules including memory, social influence, psychopathology, attachment, biopsychology, and approaches.
+In the Upper Sixth, students develop an advanced understanding of different approaches in Psychology by studying schizophrenia, aggression, relationships and related issues and debates.
 Students also study the nature of the scientific method in an applied context in both years.

 STRETCH & CHALLENGE

 All students are encouraged to explore new research online, and have access to school copies of The Psychologist which is a BPS publication with current psychological research.
 Lower Sixth students have the opportunity to join our ‘Psychology Society’ where they take a leading role in researching and discussing psychological theory beyond the specification, making links to current issues and real-world phenomena.

 TRIPS & VISITS